raunakbhupal/resnet-cifar10/README.md

 fina_model.ipynb - final model, uses SGD optimizer and gives the best accuracy of 93%

-DL_MiniProject_SGD_Modular.ipynb - another model using SGD optimizer but with accuracy of 92%
+DL_MiniProject_SGD_Modular.ipynb - another model using SGD optimizer but with accuracy of 92% and also our base model

 Rest notebooks are different experiments we conducted for the given problem statement.